 Permits RequiredTIMS Card (Trekking Information Management System) & Annapurna Conservation Area Permit (ACAP)

-When you plan on trekking in the Annapurna region, the Ghorepani Poon Hill Trek is among the best short treks.
-This trek is popular for the mesmerizing sunrise view over the Annapurna ranges.
+When planning a trek in the Annapurna region, the Trek to Ghorepani and Poon Hill is one of the top choices for a short and rewarding adventure.
+This trek is particularly famous for its breathtaking sunrise views over the Annapurna mountain range.

-Generally, the Ghorepani Poon Hill Trek is a relatively short and accessible option requiring just a 4 to 5 day.
-The highest elevation attained in the trek is Poon Hill (3,210m), reducing the risk of altitude sickness.
+Typically, the Poon Hill Trek is a short and accessible journey, taking about 4 to 5 days to complete.
+The highest point of the trek is Poon Hill (3,210m), which minimizes the risk of altitude sickness.

-Therefore, this trek is considered to be an easy to moderate trek making it convenient for families with children and beginner trekkers.
+This trek is considered easy to moderate in difficulty, making it a great option for families with children or beginner trekkers.

-As you follow the trails, the pathways traverse through lush rhododendron forests and charming Gurung villages.
-While you’re on it, at every stop you’ll be amazed by stunning mountain vistas of iconic peaks like Annapurna I, Dhaulagiri, Machhapuchhre (Fishtail), Hiunchuli, Nilgiri, and Mardi Himal.
+As you trek through the scenic trails, you’ll pass lush rhododendron forests and picturesque Gurung villages.
+Along the way, you’ll be treated to stunning mountain views of iconic peaks, such as Annapurna Base Camp & Poon Hill Trek, Dhaulagiri, Machhapuchhre (Fishtail), Hiunchuli, Nilgiri, and Mardi Himal.

-The main highlight of the Ghorepani Poon Hill Trek is witnessing a spectacular sunrise over the Annapurna and Dhaulagiri ranges from the vantage point of Poon Hill (3,210m).
+The highlight of the Annapurna Poon Hill Trek is the awe-inspiring sunrise over the Annapurna and Dhaulagiri ranges from the famous Poon Hill viewpoint.

 Key Highlights of Ghorepani Poon Hill Trek

-• Panoramic vistas of iconic peaks like Annapurna I, Dhaulagiri, Machhapuchhre (Fishtail), Hiunchuli, Nilgiri, and Mardi Himal
+• Panoramic sights of renowned peaks like Annapurna I, Dhaulagiri, Machhapuchhre (Fishtail), Hiunchuli, Nilgiri, and Mardi Himal.

-• Experiencing the warm hospitality and unique culture of the Gurung and Magar communities
+• Immersing in the warm culture and hospitality of the Gurung and Magar communities in the region.

-• Ascending and descending the famous stone staircases of Ulleri village
+• Climbing and descending the iconic stone staircases of Ulleri village, a distinctive feature of the trek.

-• Opportunity to extend the trek by combining it with other routes like Annapurna Base Camp or Mardi Himal
+• Opportunity to further extend your journey by combining this trek with other routes such as Trek to Annapurna Base Camp or Mardi Himal Trekking Expedition.

 5. Pikey Peak Trek